 Map turtles are closely related to terrapins but live in freshwater, fast-flowing rivers, and creeks.
 They also eat primarily protein but will ingest plant material if offered or scavenged in the wild.

 Painted turtles live in ponds and still, freshwater bodies of water.
 They are heavily omnivorous but eat more plant material as they age.
-They can be found across North America and are divided into subspecies just like Map turtles and terrapins.
+They can be found across North America and are divided into subspecies, like Map turtles and terrapins.

 Why Do Painted Turtles Make A Good First-Time Pet?